5 Of The Most Outrageous Things Roseanne Barr Has Ever Said Or Done In Her Career

 As a vocal supporter of President Donald Trump on and offscreen, Roseanne Barr has often been accused of spreading wild conspiracy theories relating to the administration and about notable current events, including this year’s Parkland school shooting.

 In February, a 19-year-old gunman stormed his former school, Marjory Stoneman Douglas High School in Parkland, Florida, and killed 17 people.
-One month after the tragic shooting, Barr retweeted a photo of David Hogg, a student who survived the Parkland shooting, and wrote the caption “NAZI SALUTE,” which, according to the Tampa Bay Times, led to calls on social media to boycott her ABC sitcom.
+One month after the tragic shooting, Barr retweeted a photo of David Hogg, a student who survived the Parkland shooting, and wrote the caption “NAZI SALUTE.”
+According to the Tampa Bay Times, this led to calls on social media to boycott her ABC sitcom.

 While Barr wasn’t the only person who alleged that Hogg was raising his fist in order to make a Nazi salute, the Tampa Bay Times noted that such allegations, and a similar one claiming that certain Parkland survivors were “crisis actors,” led to the firing of two separate legislative aides.
 Meanwhile, Roseanne quickly deleted her original tweet, clarified that Hogg was not giving the Nazi salute, and suggested that the photo might have been edited anyway.